-The Welsh Liberal Democrat manifesto contained a pledge to reduce infant class sizes to 25, establishing a dedicated fund to ensure class sizes teachers had the time to focus on a child’s individual needs.
+The Welsh Liberal Democrat manifesto contained a pledge to reduce infant class sizes, establishing a dedicated fund to ensure teachers had the time to focus on a child’s individual needs.

 The progressive agreement committed that “infant class sizes are reduced”.

 In January 2017 Kirsty Williams announced a £36million fund to reduce infant class sizes and raise standards.
 It will start with the largest class sizes, targeting classes where teaching and learning needs to improve and where there are high levels of deprivation.